-When it comes to investing in property, I am a firm believer in QUALITY, not quantity.
+When it comes to giving investment property advice, I am a firm believer in QUALITY property, not quantity and capital growth is always my primary objective.
 I really don’t see the point in building a portfolio of properties that deliver high rents yet fail to grow in value.
 (I will put in a caveat, however: there is only one exception to this rule*, and you will have to read to the end to find out what that is…) And even though I am a passionate property investor myself, it must be said that tenants can bring headaches, so owning a few really good properties is always easier to manage than a lot of ordinary ones.What is the only exception to the rule that capital growth should be the primary… Click To Tweet

 Here are eight really good reasons why capital growth is so important: